iloire/asp.net-mvc-example-invoicing-app/README.md

 ﻿
 ## What is this?

- * This is a sample invoicing application used for ASP.NET MVC3 training purposes.
+ * This is a **sample invoicing application** used for **ASP.NET MVC3 training purposes**.
  * This is a good code base to learn ASP.NET MVC3, since it covers many areas and development techniques.
- * I am using it as a personal invoicing tool for my freelancing activity, you may use it as well for this or any other purpose (it is very easy to customize to fit your needs)
+ * I am using it as a personal invoicing tool for my freelancing activity, you may use it as well for this or any other purpose (it is very **easy to customize** to fit your needs)
- * The solution has been created with Visual Studio 2010 Express, but you can open it with other versions of VS 2010.
+ * The solution has been created with **Visual Studio 2010 Express**, but you can open it with other versions of VS 2010.
- * Unit tests have been written with NUnit.
+ * Unit tests have been written with [NUnit](http://www.nunit.org/).

 ## Demo